 Upon completion of the academy, students have the opportunity to explore the caves they learned about with a Bureau of Land Management Cave Specialist.
 For many students, this will be a unique, first-hand experience to remember.

-Special thanks to the Fort Stanton Cave Study Project - Snowy River Cave and researcher Ron Lipinski, for laying the groundwork to further develop this program.
+Special thanks to the Fort Stanton Cave Study Project - Snowy River Cave and researcher Ron Lipinski, for laying the groundwork for this program.